sevagh/go-sort/README.md

-# go-mergesort
+# go-sort

-A collection of merge sort implementations, including a naive timsort I wrote from scratch.
-The goal of this project was to write a version of timsort that's still similar to a basic mergesort (no galloping, minimal magic constants, etc.) and validate the performance improvement.
+A collection of Go sort experiments and implementations, including a naive timsort I wrote from scratch.
+The goal of this project was to write basic versions of **timsort** and **pdqsort** that are still similar to their basic mergesort and quicksort counterparts (minimal magic constants, etc.) and validate their performance improvement.

+### Merge sorts

 | Function   | Source | Notes |
 |------------|--------|-------|